Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 where all component tensors $C_m\in \mathbb{R}^{N, r_{m-1},d_m, r_m}$ are of order 4.
 For fixed $i=1,\ldots,N$,~\eqref{eq:ownformat} can be interpreted as a classical tensor train format.

-To get a bigger picture, it should be noted that the graph structure of tensor formats in some way resembles the topology (and expressiveness) of neural networks (NN)~\cite{cohen2016expressive,cohen2016convolutional,ali2020approximation,ali2021approximation,bachmayr2021approximation}.
-In fact, tensor networks can be seen as a subset of NNs with somewhat lesser expressivity\footnote{mainly because they are a multilinear instead of a nonlinear representation} on the one hand, but much richer mathematical structure on the other.
+For the bigger picture, it should be noted that the graph structure of tensor formats in some way resembles the topology (and expressiveness) of neural networks (NN)~\cite{cohen2016expressive,cohen2016convolutional,ali2020approximation,ali2021approximation,bachmayr2021approximation}.
+In fact, tensor networks can be seen as a subset of NNs with somewhat lesser expressivity\footnote{mainly because they are a multilinear instead of a nonlinear representation, but for standard regularity spaces they exhibit the same representation complexity} on the one hand, but much richer mathematical structure on the other.
+Moreover, since the classical tensor train format of fixed rank forms a Riemannian manifold~\cite{holtz2012manifolds}, the same holds for the Cartesian tensor product of tensor trains as given through the STT format.

 \textbf{Relation to Generative Adversarial Neural Networks (GAN)} A very popular generative model represented by neural networks (NN) is the notion of GANs~\cite{goodfellow2014generative}.
 We introduce basic ideas since these methods pursue a similar goal as our approach but differ fundamentally in the way they achieve it.
 Classical Wasserstein GANs (WGANs), \textit{e.g.} \cite{liu2019wasserstein} are based on the dual formulation of $\mathcal{W}_1$ optimal transport based on the difference of expectations of $1$-Lipschitz functions given by